sowcow/blog/content/posts/special-operation.md

 If that can be fixed then likely ethics issue is prevented in the first place.

-# Upd: 13 March

-It seems that Arestovich have "predicted" the conflict a couple years ago at least.
-With all kind of details.
-So all parties had plans and all parties were optimistic.

-On one hand I like the ambition of the adventure.
-On another hand the cost is there.

-Anyway the guy talks no-BS and likely is a valuable source of insight.
-Also he is optimistic too.

 # Cost

 I assume both sides see opportunities that are just too good.